The Fabulous Little Richard

-The Fabulous Little Richard was the third album from Little Richard, and the end of his rock and roll period.
+The Fabulous Little Richard is the third studio album by the American musician Little Richard, and the final album to be released during his rock and roll period.
 Released seventeen months after he had left the Specialty Records label, Richard had returned to religion and turned his back on the music that made him famous.
 Though he would briefly rescind that decision in 1962, and sporadically throughout his career, this album marked the end of his peak period.
 In order to make the record more accessible to listeners, over half of the tracks featured an overdubbed female backing group.
 The record was put together including out-takes and other leftover studio tracks, which saw Richard in a somewhat more mellow styling.